 If you are the victim of bullying or have witnessed it in the workplace, know there are ways to deal with it.
 Remember that silence enables bullying.
 Start by speaking to someone you feel comfortable with about your concerns.
 This could be your manager, a co-worker or a union representative.
 You could describe the behaviour you have been experiencing and get an opinion about whether it is bullying.

 Try to resolve the issue informally.
-This could involve you, with the support of a colleague or manager, approaching the person whom you believe is treating you unfairly.
+This could involve you, with the support of a colleague or manager, approaching the person whom you believe is mistreating you.
 Describe the behaviour, explain how it makes you feel, and politely ask the person to stop.

 If that does not work, resort to mediation by a neutral third party.
 After exhausting any other informal procedures, follow our formal complaints procedure.

-So, ladies and gents, take a cue and do your best to rid of bullying when you see it because “There are two kinds of evil people in this world.
+So, ladies and gents, take a cue and do your best to end bullying when you see it.
+“There are two kinds of evil people in this world.
 Those who do evil stuff and those who see evil stuff being done and don’t try to stop it” ~ Janis.

 Check out our resource page for other work tips and tricks.